Livin La Vida Cocoa Shake

-Chocolate (cocoa mass, sugar, skimmed cocoa powder, SOY LECITHIN, vanilla) ice, sugar, whey powder (MILK), coconut oil
+Chocolate (cocoa mass, sugar, skimmed cocoa powder, SOY, vanilla) ice, sugar, whey powder (MILK), coconut oil

 Blend it with